Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/network/protocol/protocol_game_command.md

 **Purpose:** Reverse turn order.

 **Server:**
+- `Server_Player::cmdReverseTurn`
+- Conceded non-judge players cannot use the command
-- `Server_Game::handleReverseTurn`
+- Delegates to `Server_AbstractParticipant::cmdReverseTurn`
-- Toggles turn order flag
+- Toggles turn order
+- Emits `Event_ReverseTurn`

 **Client:**
-- Reflected via subsequent turn events
+- Reflected by subsequent active-player progression

 ---

 ## Notes

+- Game commands are handled by `Server_Player`, `Server_AbstractParticipant`, or `Server_Game`, depending on the command.
-- Only commands emitting `GameEvent`s appear in `PlayerEventHandler`
+- Only commands that emit `GameEvent`s produce corresponding `PlayerEventHandler` callbacks.
-- Some commands affect game state without direct client events
+- Some commands modify server state without generating a dedicated client event.
-- Judge commands are transport-level wrappers, not gameplay primitives
+- Judge commands are transport wrappers that execute other game commands on behalf of another player.